riverspirit/slot-game/README.md

     # auto-fix small issues such as missing semi-colons
     yarn lint-fix

-### Functional
+### Functional approach
-A functional approach is followed and pure functions without side-effects are used where possible, instead of objects manipulating states.
-This makes the code easily comphrehensible and testable independently.
+A functional approach is followed and pure functions without side-effects are used where possible, instead of objects and manipulating states.
+This makes the code easily comphrehensible and testable as smaller units.

 ### Tests
 Only back-end has tests now.
+Back-end tests cab be run with:

+    yarn test